In Honor of the Graduates – Special Offer

 Now, I know that it can be tough to get your teen to take care of “adult” tasks, but don’t worry parents – I’ve got you covered!

-When you book your Family Wealth Planning Session™ in the month of June, I’m not only going to waive the regular $750 session fee, but I’m also going to provide a Power of Attorney for Health Care and Finances for your adult child (a value of $500).
+When you book your Family Wealth Planning Session™ in the month of June, I’m not only going to reduce the session fee to $100, but I’m also going to provide a complimentary Power of Attorney for Health Care and Finances for your new graduate.

 And it’s worth even more when you think of the peace of mind it will provide you and your child knowing that you can still take care of them in an emergency without the need for costly and stressful court involvement.